textileio/papers/draft.md

 self-referencing way.

 [Entity]{#def:Entity}
-: An Entity is made of of a series of ordered Events referring to a specific entity or object.
+: An Entity is made up of a series of ordered Events referring to a specific entity or object.
 For example, an ACL document is a single entity made up of a sequence of Thread Events that encode updates to a ORMap-based CRDT.
 An Entity might have a unique `UUID` <!--(see